In 2 Nephi 27:3 we read:

 Robert F. Smith explains why this is interesting:

-Where did Joseph Smith get this alternative (yet appropriate) translation from?
+Where would Joseph Smith have gotten this alternative (yet appropriate) translation from?